OpenSourceBrain/OSB_API/README.md

 OSB_API
 =======

-API to access contents of OSB repository...
+APIs in various languages to access contents of Open Source Brain repository.